Activities There are many activities and groups - something for everyone!

 The church constantly organises social events - some are pure fun (Burns Night, Summer BBQ) some are traditional (Harvest Meal, Bazaars) some are Fundraisers (Dances & Concerts) some are unusual (Annual Railway Day, Bi-annual Gardens Open).
 All normally include food and fun and often a Raffle.
 We believe in life before death and do our best to welcome new friends into all our activities even if they cannot commit to church attendance.
 Tickets are available from the church and local shops - or there's a sign-up list in church and events are publicised in the Parish Magazine.
 Events take place in The Memorial Hall, Church/Hall or in the Village.
 Contact Chris Wilson, Social Secretary.

-There are two Mothers Union groups.
-Each meet monthly, one in the afternoon led by Dawn Beek and the other is an evening Group led by Geraldine Cole.
+The Mothers Union group meets monthly on a evening and is led by Geraldine Cole.
 'We are committed to Christian family life - and values.
 Our member's are enrolled and make a promise in this respect.
 We meet for fellowship and normally invite a guest Speaker.
 We welcome new members.'

 For more information about the national Mothers' Union visit their website.